 Don't have units in Child Development?
 Ask the CDC faculty or your advisor about fieldwork.

-To apply for a CDC internship, submit both a CDC Job Application and a Stanislaus State Job Application with resume and or cover letter to the CDC.
-Internships will be finalized before the start of the Fall semester.
+To apply for a CDC internship, submit both a CDC Job Application with upcoming class schedule and unofficial transcripts (from Stanislaus and/or community college) to the CDC (firstname.lastname@example.org).
+Internships will be finalized before the start of each semester.
 If you have questions or need further information, please call the Child Development Center at (209) 667-3036.